savan77/EmotionDetectionBERT/README.md

 Trust          | 0.12          | 0.12       | 0.12
 Neutral        | 0.37          | 0.37       | 0.37
 Average        | 0.60          | 0.62       | 0.55

+If we set threshold to 0.02 then the average accuracy is 0.66.